Nafisa Kamal: Career

 Nafisa Kamal is the first - and only - woman in Bangladesh to have ever operated a cricket team.
 She first owned the Sylhet Royals.
-Today, she is the owner of the Comilla Victorians ("Comilla").
+As of 2024, she is the owner of the Comilla Victorians, the team that represents Comilla, a city in Bangladesh.

 In 2017, Kamal said Comilla would build a stadium in Comilla.
 The stadium has yet to be built.

 Under Kamal's leadership, Comilla uses a revenue sharing model regarding player salaries, which is industry standard internationally in cricket, except in Bangladesh.
 Sponsorship is the core source of revenue for the team.

-Kamal has expressed concerns over Bangladesh Premier League (BPL) tournament rules and procedures, including rematch rules and player contracts, including over the signing of Mushfiqur Rahim.
+Kamal has expressed concerns over Bangladesh Premier League (BPL) tournament rules and procedures, including rematch rules and player contracts, especially over the signing of Mushfiqur Rahim.
 In 2019, she said Comilla would leave the BPL, over issues of contract negotiations and finances.
 She expressed anger towards the BPL excluding cricket franchises from participating in the League.
 Comilla's contract with BPL included revenue sharing, foreign player signings, and no auction.
 Kamal supports the abandonment of the franchise system.